Differentially Private Joint Independence Test

+When $d=2$, our sensitivity bound differs from that of dpHSIC \citep{Kim2026DPP} only up to $O(n^{-2})$ terms.
+Although the bound can be slightly sharpened through case-specific refinements, the improvement is negligible, so we use the simpler form throughout.
+We also show in Appendix~\ref{app_pr_sen} that, when the kernels $k^j$ are translation invariant and have non-empty level sets on $\mbX^j$, the order of the sensitivity cannot be improved, i.e., it is bounded below by a constant multiple of $1/n$.

-According to the second point of above discussion, we delve into DP permutation dHSIC.
-By setting sensitivity parameter $\Delta_T=2d\sqrt{K_0}/n$, we run DP permutation by Algorithm~\ref{al_dp_per} with the empirical dHSIC in \eqref{dhsic_empirical} as the test statistic.
-The test is referred to as dpdHSIC test and the return of Algorithm~\ref{al_dp_per} is denoted as $\phi_{\dpdHSIC}$.
-It immediately follows that $\phi_{\dpdHSIC}$ enjoys privacy guarantee and valid level by (i) and (ii) in Lemma~\ref{lemma_dp_re}, respectively, but more efforts are required when it comes to pointwise power.
+Set $\Delta_T=2d\sqrt{K_0}/n$ with $K_0:=\prod_{j=1}^dK^j$ and apply Algorithm~\ref{al_dp_per} with the empirical dHSIC in \eqref{dhsic_empirical} as the test statistic.
+We refer to the resulting test as the dpdHSIC test and denote its output by $\phi_{\dpdHSIC}$.
+Its privacy guarantees and level control follow immediately from Lemma~\ref{lemma_dp_re}, while pointwise power requires additional efforts.
 We formulate the three points as Theorem~\ref{property_dpdH}.